daniel-waiguru/DroidHub/README.md

 ### Project Setup
 * Clone the project to your local machine
-* open in android studio
+* Open it in android studio

 ### User interface
 #### Auth - Registration